+However, modern “all-weather” planes are designed to safely take off and land in many storms.
 A bit of rain and wind should be no reason to delay or cancel a flight.
 The wind is actually only a problem when it’s blowing across a plane from side to side, and even then, it must be pretty strong to cause issues.

-Don’t forget that unusual natural disasters can be lumped in with this type of delay.
+Don’t forget that unusual natural disasters can be lumped in with this delay.
 Years ago, the active volcano in Iceland erupted and spread a cloud of ash across thousands of miles over the Atlantic and Europe.
 This event paralyzed flights for weeks.

-See Related: Best Alternatives to Flying to Know
+See Related: Alternatives to Flying to Know

 What Can We Do?

-However, there are some simple preventative steps to take as well as rights and policies to know when flying.
+However, there are some simple preventative steps to take, as well as rights and policies to know when flying.
 Most airlines aren’t exactly viewed as the country’s most customer-friendly businesses, and they often hide or bury this very important information that applies to you during canceled or delayed flights.

 Check the Airline’s App

 One easy step you can take is to download your airline’s app before your trip even starts.
 Besides being an easy way to not lose your boarding pass, having your reservation at your fingertips can be a major advantage when it comes to delayed flights and cancellations.